skyzyx/git-prompt/README.md

 Also, I'm a big fan of using [Meslo LG S](https://github.com/andreberg/Meslo-Font) 14pt for my Terminal.
 Give it a whirl!

 You can set them in the Terminal.app `Preferences pane → Startup`.

+## Great artists steal

+Portions of this code are from https://github.com/magicmonty/bash-git-prompt.